numpy/numpy.org/content/en/case-studies/cricket-analytics.md

 in addition to latest machine learning and AI techniques.
 NumPy has been used for various kinds of cricket related sporting analytics such as:

-* **Data Correlation:** data graphing and [visualization](https://towardsdatascience.com/advanced-sports-visualization-with-pandas-matplotlib-and-seaborn-9c16df80a81b) provides useful insights into relationship between various datasets;
+* **Data Visualization:** Data graphing and [visualization](https://towardsdatascience.com/advanced-sports-visualization-with-pandas-matplotlib-and-seaborn-9c16df80a81b) provides useful insights into relationship between various datasets;
   [causal analysis](https://amplitude.com/blog/2017/01/19/causation-correlation),
   and [big data approaches](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4996805/) are used for tactical analysis.
-NumPy offers the core foundation for several such analyses.
+NumPy offers the core numeric computing foundation for several such analyses.

 * **Statistical Analysis:** NumPy numerical capabilities help estimate the